Free Signups: Adding Users Via DAP Signup Form

 That’s it!

-With DAP 4.0, we allow the following additional fields to be accepted via the direct signup form.
+We also allow the following additional fields to be accepted via the direct signup form:

 first_name, last_name, user_name, email, address1, address2, city, state,zip,country, company,phone,fax,title,paypal_email